microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraObjectByObjectId.md

 ```

 This example two objects are retrieved (a DeviceConfiguration object and an Application object) as specified by the value of the ObjectIds parameter.

+- `-ObjectIds` Parameters specify one or more object IDs's, separated by commas, for which the objects are retrieved.

 ### Example 2: Get an object by types